X-SLAYER/EzValidator/README.md

 // output if the form not valid
 //
 //  {
+//    "password": "Minimum six characters, at least one letter, one number and one special character",
-//    "password": 'The field must be at least 6 characters long',
+//    "age": "The field must be greater than or equal to 18"
-//    "options": 'options must not be one of the following value: A,B',
-//    "age": 'Test not valid please recheck'
 //  }
+//
 //
 // output if the form is valid
 //{}